ChigirPolina/imdb-movie-trends-forecast-2000-2030/README.md

 - Genre-based **forecasting model (2026–2030)**

 ## 💡 Key Insights
-- Movie production peaked around the mid-2010s.
+- Movie releases peaked in the first quarter of 2019 and again in the first quarter of 2021, showing clear seasonal production trends.
 - Genres such as **Action** and **Adventure** show consistent growth.
 - Forecast suggests a rise in **digital-friendly and hybrid genres**.